 We value your privacy

-For the last ten years, alongside her role as Director of TrustWorks, Josie has worked with United Nations entities and partners across sub-Saharan Africa, South and Central Asia, and the Middle East on conflict analysis, conflict-sensitive development, peacebuilding, inclusive governance, cross-border security and cooperation, insider mediation, preventing violent extremism, and natural resource management.
+For the last ten years, alongside her role as CEO of TrustWorks, Josie has worked with United Nations entities and partners across sub-Saharan Africa, South and Central Asia, and the Middle East on conflict analysis, conflict-sensitive development, peacebuilding, inclusive governance, cross-border security and cooperation, insider mediation, preventing violent extremism, and natural resource management.
 She has also gained unique experience on Track I and Track II mediation processes, led by internationally renowned mediators in Kenya and the Middle East.
 At the UN headquarters in New York Josie has provided inputs to the General Assembly on the development of policies for countries in transition and is responsible for producing a high-level training programme for all newly appointed UN Under Secretary-Generals and Assistant Secretary- Generals.

 Since 2013, at TrustWorks, Josie has been responsible for leading all TrustWorks’ programmes, fostering unconventional partnerships and complex collaboration to resolve challenges in diverse locations globally.
 For example, she has designed, led and implemented extensive training and mentoring programmes on conflict-sensitivity and trust-building for business professionals in Africa in some of the most challenging contexts in the world; she has also provided extensive support to the design and implementation of dialogue processes on natural-resource related conflicts.
 In East Africa, she served as a team leader for complex country-wide analytical/research engagements involving international and local teams on the political economy of extractives.